We can classify the animals into two categories- Oviparous and Viviparous, based on how they produce their new generation.

 - Internal fertilization is possible in both types.

-From the above article, we can say, that both theses process are equally important and play the vital role in reproduction, but the ultimate goal of every organism is to increase their species number.
+From the above article, we can say, that both these processes are equally important and play a vital role in reproduction, but the ultimate goal of every organism is to increase its species number.
 We also came to know the importance of the process and how they work.